aodn/python-aodntools/aodntools/timeseries_products/Documentation/Hourly_timeseries.md

-## Scope
+## Input

-Files and variables to be aggregated by this project will meet the following requirements:
+Files and variables to be aggregated by this code will meet the following requirements:

 - File contains data from only one deployment of one instrument;
 - File is a delayed-mode product, with file version label FV01;
+- File contains, at the minimum, one of the variables to be aggregated (listed below), and variables TIME, LATITUDE, LONGITUDE, and either NOMINAL_DEPTH, or the global attribute instrument_nominal_depth;
 - File is in netCDF format, compliant with CF-1.6 and IMOS-1.4 conventions;
 - All files to be aggregated are from the same site, and have the same site_code attribute;
 - Variables to be aggregated have TIME as their only dimension in the netCDF file  (or if LATITUDE and LONGITUDE are included as dimensions, they have size 1);
 - Variables to be aggregated do not represent current velocity.
 - The in-water data are bounded by the global attributes time_deployment_start and time_deployment_end.
-- Variables have been quality-controlled and flagged using the IMOS standard flags (see IMOS NetCDF Conventions v1.4, p43, Reference Table B)
+- Variables have been quality-controlled and flagged using the IMOS standard flags (see [IMOS NetCDF Conventions v1.4](https://s3-ap-southeast-2.amazonaws.com/content.aodn.org.au/Documents/IMOS/Conventions/IMOS_NetCDF_Conventions.pdf), p43, Reference Table B)

-This project will not make any corrections to or implement work-arounds for input files that do not meet these requirements.
-A report on files that cannot be aggregated will be produced.
-If any files are re-processed by the moorings facility to meet the requirements, these will be incorporated into future versions of the product.

 ## Method

-### Input file selection

-The input files can be accessed on the local file system, or remotely via the AODN THREDDS server using the OPeNDAP protocol.
-A list of OPeNDAP URLs can be produced by the utility function get_moorings_url(), which queries an index of all published moorings files to obtain the files relevant for a given site.
-The list can also be filtered by feature type (e.g time-series or profile) temporal range, file version (FV01), processing mode (real-time/delayed) or a regular expression matched against the file name.

 ### Input file validation